DomCouldwell/cql-proxy/README.md

 Please be aware that CQL Proxy works downstream of the DataStax Astra billing engine and any metrics captured by CQL-Proxy are only intended to give an indication of the number of credits that are / may be used.
 There are some known limitations due to this separation

-If a read request involves in-memory filtering or aggregation of data in the server, the data is measured before the filtering or aggregation takes place.
+If a read request involves server-side filtering or aggregation of data, the data is measured before the filtering or aggregation takes place.
 Some examples of queries where this can happen are:
 * Queries that use the ALLOW FILTERING clause.
 * Queries that use the COUNT function.
 * Queries that use the GROUP BY clause.